BrandiMac/Projects/freeflyer/docs/source/visibility.rst

     Calculator.VisibilityRequirement = 0;  // All

-Segments can be created and added to a `VisibilityCalculator` using the `AddSegment()` method as shown below.
+Segments can be created and added to a :ref:`VisibilityCalculator` using the AddSegment() method as shown below.
 You can optionally specify a label for the Segment.